volatile-torpedo/TempL-MaGIX/README.md

 ![image](https://github.com/volatile-torpedo/Word-StyleFrame/assets/106129332/ae6f2204-5e91-4acd-885c-8462b7fade69)

-What should you do instead?
-Simple, if you want to maintain the integrity (style, font, contents) of the document by making it read-only, then export it as a PDF!
+**What should you do instead?** Simple, if you want to maintain the integrity (style, font, contents) of the document by making it read-only, then export it as a PDF!
 Additionaly, digitally sign the PDF and set it to block annotations

+### Documents stored in SharePoint and Teams are unreadable when opening with the desktop app
+Yes, even this far along, documents can be corrupted when editted by multiple people concurrently.
+This is especially true with complex documents with multiple styles and using fonts that aren't built in to the application during the initial install.

+When it happens, and everyone else is running into the same thing, then you can try to repair it, then copy and paste the contents nito a new document.
+Then overwrite the original with the new version while keeping a backup of it for when it happens again.

+** What should I do instead?** Use the Check-Out and Check-In feature.
+This will prevent multiple people from opening it in edit mode.
+When you check out a file from a SharePoint document library, only you can edit it.
+You can edit the file offline and save your changesbefore checking the file back in.
+Once you're done making changes to the file, check it in from the library to uplooad your changes.You can also disregard them.

+> ℹ️ **Note** When you check out a file, nothing happens to it.
+The file is still stored in the library.
+It's just marked to show that you have exclusive editing rights until you check it back in.
+To edit it, you must download the document or edit it online.
+How you edit or update the file depends on the type of file.
+If it's a Word document, you can use Word in Microsoft 365 or your desktop copy of Word.
+For a file that isn't an Microsoft 365 format, download the file and use whatever editor you normally use for that format.